Thomas H. Cave: Later career

 While serving as Treasurer Cave was also Vice President of Montpelier's Capital Savings Bank and Trust Company.
 After retiring as Treasurer he continued at the bank with the title of Vice President and Trust Officer.

 Retirement, death and burial

-In retirement Cave continued to reside in Barre.
+In retirement, Cave continued to reside in Barre.
 He died in Barre on October 20, 1958.
 He was buried in Barre's Hope Cemetery.

+Family

+On 18 December 1906, Cave married Kate C. Humphrey Eastman, the widow of William H. Eastman.
+She was the mother of daughters Corinne Eastman and Doris Eastman.
+Corinne Eastman (1901–1951) was the wife of Deane C. Davis, who served as governor of Vermont from 1969 to 1973.